The wave of the future: surf-generated power

 As the state pushes to dramatically curb greenhouse gases by 2020 and alternative energy sources such as wind and solar power become more common, researchers and companies are looking at ways to harness the ocean to provide clean, renewable power.

-Pacific Gas and Electric Co. plans to study the feasibility of a wave-powered facility at Vandenberg Air Force Base in Santa Barbara County, and another company is proposing to build a plant off Catalina Island.
+Pacific Gas and Electric Co. plans to study the feasibility of a wave-powered facility at Vandenberg Air Force Base in Santa Barbara County, and another company is proposing to build a plant off Catalina Island, while a industry consortium works to commercialize ocean wave power today.
 Recognizing the need to sink more research dollars into wave energy, the U.S. Department of Energy has increased funding to $50 million in 2010, up from $10 million in 2008.

-Wave technology is still a long way behind its cousins solar and wind power, and it could be a decade before any projects start producing power.
+Wave technology is still a long way behind its cousins solar and wind power, and it could be a decade before any projects start producing commercial power at scale.

 “It’s starting to take off,” said Roger Bedard, who studies wave power for the Electric Power Research Institute.
 “We need to add wave energy to our portfolio.”